How To Tackle A Frozen AC

 Cold Nights

 Air conditioners function properly within the optimum threshold.
-If the temperature during the summer nights gets colder than the optimum threshold, your air conditioner may freeze due to external conditions.
+If the temperature during the winter nights gets colder than the optimum threshold, your air conditioner may freeze due to external conditions.

 A programmable thermostat will save your system by shutting it down when the temperature drops down.
 If you have a manual thermostat, you should frequently check it and shut the system when the temperature drops down.
 You can open your windows to enjoy the cool summer breeze while your system rests.

-AmeriTech Air Conditioning & Heating has years of experience and the latest knowledge to ensure that your system gets perfectly fine and efficient in its working years.
-You can contact us at (407) 743-7106 to know about our rates for HVAC replacement in Orlando.
+AmeriTech Air Conditioning & Heating has years of experience and the latest knowledge to ensure that your system runs perfectly and efficiently in its working years.
+You can contact us at (407) 743-7106 to know about our rates for HVAC replacement.